Morningstar88/20-Apps-to-Help-Earth/README.md

 <h2 align="center">Buy Some Give One Marketplace</h2>

+<i>This can be prototyped on Shopify.</i>

 <b>Weaving giving into everyday life</b>

+No tax, no tithing, just giving.

-<i>User story, Buyer: Maria logs on to Buy Some Give One because she knows that every time 10-20 items are bought, one is given away.
+<i>User story, Buyer: Maria logs on to Buy Some Give One.
+She knows that every time 10-20 items are bought, one is given away.
 For every 10 Ukulele's sold, one is given to a schoolkid.
-For every 20 packets of spaghetti sold, one pack is given to a homeless shelter.
-For every 15 shirts sold, one is given to a homeless person.
-No tax, no tithing, just giving.
+For every 20 packets of organic pasta sold, one pack is given to a homeless shelter.
+For every 15 hemp shirts sold, one is given to a charity in Peru.
 How do merchants save on postage costs?
 Simple.
-They don't send physical goods, just partner up with another store, and send enough money to buy one product.
+They don't send physical goods.
+They just partner up with another store, and Paypal enough money to buy one product.

 Example: John's Ukulele store in Tennessee, pledges to give away 1 Uke for every 10 sold.
-Once ten are sold, John Paypals 65USD to Macy's Uke store in East Village, who give away one Uke, courtesy John's.
+Once ten are sold, John Paypals 65 USD to Macy's Uke store in East Village, who give away one maplewood Uke, courtesy John's of Tennessee.
 Macy can also have a similar deal going on with another store.
+For every 20 Flamenco guitars sold, Macy's of East Village will give one away to a youth center in Queens.

-Instead of wasting money on advertising, John's general store can pay 5 dollars a month for a pitch on Buy Some Give One, and give away an item for every X items sold.
-Simple, easy, beats renting billboard space.
+Instead of wasting money on advertising, John's general store can pay 10 dollars a month for a pitch on Buy Some Give One, and give away an item for every X items sold.

+Simple, easy, fair.
+It beats renting billboard space.

 <br><br>